Templates

 Template Languages

-Experlogix Documents offers multi-language support, allowing users to create templates in various languages based on business needs and cultural considerations.
+Experlogix Documents provides multilingual support, enabling users to create templates in multiple languages tailored to business needs and cultural considerations.

 Language Configuration